-In this chapter all functions that may be accessed by the operator are described.
-A function is a "mode" that is not required to balance a wheel properly.5.12.1 User function.
-Use this function to store or recall rim data (wheel type, diameter, width, Offset, fine mode, oz mode and mm mode) in or from the memory.
+Use this function to store or recall rim data (wheel type, diameter, width, Offset, fine mode, oz. mode and mm mode) in or from the memory.
 4 sets of wheel data (the so-called user data) can be stored.

-When it is turned ON the balancer sets the wheel data regarding user A to the system default values and sets the current user to user A. To activate: Press the "MODE" and the weight keys simultaneously for 3 seconds.
-See Figure 5.40.
+When it is turned ON the balancer sets the wheel data regarding user A to the system default values and sets the current user to user A.

+To activate:

-The function starts with the SAVE option.
-The data an be saved to the user displayed on the right.
-Refer to Figure 5-40 for the default setting.
-To clear the data (without saving): Select Enter when user "- -" is displayed.
-To save data: Select + or - to scroll along User A, B, C or D.
+- Press the "MODE" and the "Weight Placement" keys simultaneously for 3 seconds.
+See Figure 31a. - The function starts with the SAVE option. - The data can be saved to the user displayed on the right.

+To clear the data (without saving):

+Select Enter when user "- -" is displayed.

+To save data:

-Select Enter to save to the selected user.
+- Select + or to scroll along User A, b, C or d. - Select Enter to save to the selected user.

 The function proceeds with the RECALL option.
 The data can be recalled from memory by selecting the appropriate user.
-The selected user will be the new current user, e.g. User b.
-Refer to Figure 5-41.
-No recall required (no change in user required): Select Enter when user "- -" is displayed.
-To recall data: Select + or - to scroll along User A, B, C or D. Select Enter to recall the selected user.
-The current available wheel data will be replaced by the recalled data (e.g.: "B" Figure 5-42).
+The selected user will be the new current user, such as User b.

+No recall required (no change in user required):

+• Select Enter when user "- -" is displayed.

+To recall data:

+- Select + or to scroll along User A, b, C or d. - Select Enter to recall the selected user. - The current available wheel data will be replaced by the recalled data such as: "b".

+8.20 Anti-slip function

+On wheels with a limited weight, slip specifications may make it impossible to perform a balance run at the normal measuring speed.

+This feature is intended to alert when wheels are not well clamped on the shaft.
+There may be a false error with very light wheels or bare rims.

+This function may be disabled for a single balance run: Hold the Enter key down while the wheel guard is lowering.

+Figure 31c

+8.30 WEIGHT UNIT TOGGLE MODE

-5.12.3 Weight Unit Toggle Mode Setting the basic weight unit: grams.
+Setting the basic weight unit: oz/grams

 Select this mode to change the unit of measure of the weight before or after carrying out a balancing operation.

-Select the "MODE" key until the weight units indicator flashes.
+- Press the "MODE" key until the weight units indicator flashes.
 The "oz" indicator will start flashing.

+- The display will now look like Figure 31b.

+- Press Return.

-The display now equals Figure 5-43.
-Select Return.
-The weight setting status now calculates weights using a different unit of measure (from grams to ounces or from ounces to grams).The program returns to the main menu.
+The weight setting status now calculates weights using a different unit of measure (from grams to ounces or from ounces to grams).

-5.12.4 Dimension Unit Toggle Mode

-Setting the basic unit of measure for diameter and width: inches.
-Select this mode to change the unit of measure of the diameter and width before or after carrying out a balancing operation.
-Select the "MODE" key until the dimensional units indicator blinks.
-The "mm" indicator will start flashing.
-The display should now appear as shown in Figure 5-44.

-Note: Make sure that all the preset PAX units have been removed.
-The operator can now select the units in steps of 1 mm if the mm mode has been selected.
-Select return.
-The state of the diameter and width dimension units will toggle (inch to mm, or mm to inch).Offset is always measured and shown in millimeters.